shuber/authentication/README.markdown

 	  #   :salt_field - (defaults to :salt)
 	  uses_authentication :login_field => :username
 	end

+A few helpful methods will now be available for your model:

 	# Class method that authenticates a user based on a login and password - returns a user instance or false
 	User.authenticate(login, password)